GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 replication.rsyncPath
 :	Path to the `rsync` binary on the host running Gerrit, used by the
-	`@PLUGIN@ repair --copy-packs` command when transferring pack files to SSH destinations.
+	[`@PLUGIN@ repair`](cmd-repair.md) command when transferring loose
+	objects and pack files to SSH destinations.
 Set this when the Gerrit runtime user's `PATH` does not contain `rsync`, or to pin a specific build.

 	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)